rubenarslan/rmdpartials/cran-comments.md

 ## Resubmission
+* I added dontrun to two examples that make figures again.
+In interactive use, files are only generated in temporary directories, but I have been unable to figure out how to detect that the documentation is being checked (non-interactive, but also shouldn't make files).
+This is difficult here, because I cannot switch to a temporary directory, if the functions are run as child documents in a knit document.

+## Last resubmission
 * I added \value documentation for all functions.
 * I added an example for `as.partial`
 * The initial submission already called `on.exit` after any change to options or WD, now I always call `on.exit` immediately before changing something, as recommended.